varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 ==================

-With open source software, you can choose to install binary packages or compile stuff from source-code.
+With open source software, you can choose to install binary packages or compile it yourself from source code.
 To install a package or compile from source is a matter of personal taste.
 If you don't know which method to choose, read the whole document and choose the method you are most comfortable with.